valentynkt/BackendGarden/content/notes/CAP Theorem.md

 > [!NOTE]- CP databases
 >	CP databases enable consistency and partition tolerance, but not availability.
 When a partition occurs, the system has to **turn off inconsistent nodes until the partition can be fixed**.
 MongoDB is an example of a CP database.
-It’s a NoSQL database management system (DBMS) that uses documents for data storage.
+It’s a NoSQL database management system ([[Database|DBMS]]) that uses documents for data storage.
 It’s considered schema-less, which means that it doesn’t require a defined database schema.
 It’s commonly used in big data and applications running in different locations.
 The CP system is structured so that there’s only one primary node that receives all of the write requests in a given replica set.
 Secondary nodes replicate the data in the primary nodes, so if the primary node fails, a secondary node can stand-in.

 > [!NOTE]- AP databases